jrutowski/project-euler/README.md

+##**What's this about?**
-**What's this about?** This is a collection of some of my solutions to the Project Euler problems available at [link]projecteuler.net[/link] (so spoiler alert).
+This is a collection of some of my solutions to the Project Euler problems available at [link](http://projecteuler.net) (so spoiler alert).
 I did my best to organize them in a fashion such that the structure would be understandable!
 So far there are 13 problem solutions (and hopefully many more to come).

 ```python